srgykuznetsov/hello-world/README.md

 # hello-world
 Tutorial code.
 Edited text for readme-edits branch.
-Somw more text for readme-edits branch.
+Some more text for readme-edits branch.